gbdev/pandocs/src/MBC3.md

 | $0B | RTC DL | Lower 8 bits of Day Counter | ($00-$FF) |
 | $0C | RTC DH | Upper 1 bit of Day Counter, Carry Bit, Halt Flag. <br>Bit 0: Most significant bit (Bit 8) of Day Counter<br>Bit 6: Halt (0=Active, 1=Stop Timer)<br>Bit 7:  Day Counter Carry Bit (1=Counter Overflow) | |

 The Halt Flag is supposed to be set before **writing** to the RTC Registers.
 This makes sure no register overflows while you write the different parts.
+The MBC3 chip however does not require you to halt or latch the clock before you write to the counter registers.
+Note that latching also prevents you from seeing your writes reflected immediately.

 Bits that are not required to store the above information will be ignored and always read 0.

 You can write values larger than the ones mentioned above (up to 63 for seconds and minutes, and up to 31 for hours).
 Invalid values will then continue incrementing like a valid value and will only overflow once the available bits no longer suffice.
 This overflow however will not cause a carry, neither does writing 60 or 24 directly.
 For example, if you write 30:59:63 (and clear the Halt Flag), it will be 30:59:00 one second later, and 31:00:00 one minute after that.

-This behavior has been confirmed on MBC3B.
+Writing to the seconds register also resets the inaccessible sub-second counter.

 ### The Day Counter